-Bear Creek South is a Master Development Plan project located in San Joaquin County immediately north of the current Stockton city limits and is bounded on the north by Bear Creek, on the east by the Union Pacific Railroad tracks, on the south of Morada Lane, and on the west by West Lane.
-The project totaling approximately 504 acres with up to 3,622 residential dwelling units.
-The proposed project would also involve approximately twelve (12) acres of commercial development, twelve (12) acres of K-8 school, and approximately forty-eight (48) acres of parks, parkways as well as public utility facilities.
-The project also proposes an Annexation, General Plan Amendment, Pre-zoning, Master Development Plan, Development Agreement and Precise Road Plan Amendment (P10-038),
+Bear Creek South is a Master Development Plan project located in San Joaquin County immediately north of the current Stockton city limits and bounded on the north by Bear Creek, on the east by the Union Pacific Railroad tracks, on the south of Morada Lane, and on the west by West Lane.
+The project totals approximately 504 acres with up to 3,622 residential dwelling units.
+The proposed project would also involve approximately 12 acres of commercial development, 12 acres of K-8 school, and approximately 48 acres of parks, parkways as well as public utility facilities.
+The project also proposes an Annexation, General Plan Amendment, Pre-zoning, Master Development Plan, Development Agreement and Precise Road Plan Amendment (P10-038).

 - Notice of Preparation (NOP) of the Draft Environmental Impact Report (8 mb, 58 pages)

 - Comment period ended March 23, 2012.
 No Public Hearing date set.

 East Fremont Street Retail Center

 For the proposed East Fremont Street Retail Center Project, the project proposes total commercial development in two phases of up to 50,372 square feet of floor space, on an approximately 6.2-acre site.
 Phase 1 proposes the construction of three buildings: a Walgreens retail store, a bank, and a retail building.
 No site plans currently have been prepared for Phase 2; however, commercial development is anticipated.
 The project also proposes a General Plan Amendment and rezoning of the seven parcels within the project site.
 Project located southeast of Fremont Street and Wilson Way.
 Approved by City Council on May 7, 2013.

 - Draft Initial Study / Mitigated Negative Declaration (76 mb, 300 pages)